A topic from the subject of Biochemistry in Chemistry.

 Key Points

-• Photosynthesis is a process by which plants and other organisms use sunlight to convert carbon dioxide and water into energy-rich molecules, such as glucose.
+• Photosynthesis is the process by which green plants and some other organisms use sunlight to synthesize foods from carbon dioxide and water.
+This process generates oxygen as a byproduct.

-• Respiration is a process by which organisms break down energy-rich molecules to produce energy, such as ATP.
+• Respiration is a process where organisms break down energy-rich molecules (like glucose) to release energy in the form of ATP (adenosine triphosphate).

-• Photosynthesis and respiration are essential for life on Earth, as they provide the energy and organic molecules that all organisms need to survive.
+• Photosynthesis and respiration are vital for life on Earth; they form a cyclical exchange of energy and matter.

-• Photosynthesis takes place in chloroplasts, which are organelles found in plant cells.
+• Photosynthesis occurs in chloroplasts, organelles found in plant cells and other photosynthetic organisms.

-• Chloroplasts contain pigments, such as chlorophyll, which absorb light energy from the sun, which is used to power the photosynthetic process.
+• Chloroplasts contain pigments, such as chlorophyll, which absorb light energy from the sun, initiating the photosynthetic process.

 Respiration

-• Respiration takes place in the mitochondria of cells.
+• Respiration primarily takes place in the mitochondria, often called the "powerhouses" of the cell.

-• Mitochondria contain enzymes, which are proteins that catalyze chemical reactions.
+• Mitochondria contain enzymes that catalyze the chemical reactions involved in respiration.

 Experiment: Photosynthesis and Respiration Biochemistry